FrostCalibr/whisper-dictate-wayland/README.md

 A system-wide voice dictation utility for Wayland

-## Features

-- **Whisper Integration**: Transcribes speech using OpenAI's or Groq's Whisper API.
-- **Glassmorphic HUD Overlay**: A beautiful, non-intrusive bottom-docked status indicator powered by Quickshell.
-- **Real-Time Visualizer**: Integrates directly with CAVA to show a responsive frequency waveform of your microphone stream.
-- **Apple-Style Animation Physics**: Smooth elastic container scaling, fading, transcribing loader animations, and snappy completion/error states.
-- **Mute Safety Check**: Detects if your default microphone source is muted and displays a visual warning status.
-- **Auto-Paste**: Copies the final transcription to your system clipboard and auto-pastes it directly into your active cursor.

 ## Dependencies

 Before installing, ensure the following utilities are available on your system: